-- 20) All of the following are examples of spending on goods and services in the circular flow model except - A) Amanda purchases a new electric guitar to pursue her hobby seriously. - B) Chaitanya buys a new spa pedicure chair for her expanding nail salon business. - C) Hernan buys a pizza at Papa C's. - D) Lenny buys a new digital camera to take pictures at his son's graduation.
+- 67) Which of the following is not an example of spending on goods and services in the circular flow model? - A) Amanda purchases a new electric guitar to pursue her hobby seriously. - B) Chaitanya buys a new spa pedicure chair for her expanding nail salon business. - C) Hernan buys a pizza at Papa C's. - D) Lenny buys a new digital camera to take pictures at his son's graduation.